Spectrum for Seniors in 2026: Internet Assist, Plans, and Lowering Your Bill

 Negotiating with customer service

-Calling Spectrum directly about your rates can save money.
-The company has retention departments whose job is keeping customers from canceling.
+Calling Spectrum directly about your rates can save money, because the company runs retention departments whose whole job is keeping customers from canceling.

 For better results: